tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ### Interface

+#### First-Run &nbsp;
-#### First-run &nbsp; (remove and reinstall AdNauseam to trigger)
+- Remove and reinstall AdNauseam to trigger this page
 - Test selection of various options (click-ads, block-malware, hide-ads, DNT)
-- Test that the DNT option is visible _only_ when clicking OR hiding is enabled
+- Verify that the DNT option is visible _only_ when clicking OR hiding is enabled
-- Test that toggling the DNT options changes both DNT options in Settings
+- Test that toggling the DNT option changes _both_ DNT options in Settings

 #### Menu
-   - Check all buttons and information (including number of ads and $$ cost)
+- Check all buttons and information (including number of Ads and $$ cost)
-   - Hover over ad images and check zooming
+- Hover over Ad images and check zooming
 - Check the uBlock version number

 #### Vault
+- Verify loading animation, and centering/scaling of Ads on load
 - Zoom in/out using mouse wheel and buttons in top-left corner
 - Check function/layout of inspector (for both image and text ads)
 - Check correct function date filter slider at bottom of page
 - Check that AdNauseam logo in the bottom-right corner links correctly to homepage
    - Check correct calculation of ad cost (and updates according to date-filter)
    - Test import/export/clear functions